 - 1 ruby red grapefruit peeled and sectioned

 - 1 sprig fresh thyme leaves

-- Combine water, syrup with leaves from fresh thyme.
-Heat in microwave for 2 minutes.
+- In a small saucepan, combine water, syrup with leaves from fresh thyme.
+Heat on low simmer for 5-10 minutes.

 - Combine fruit together in serving bowl.
 Pour syrup over citrus and stir to combine.